damian-krawczyk/damiankrawczyk.com/docs/projects/gov-pl-info/index.rst

     :align: left
     :width: 55px

-GitHub Actions has been used to define workflows for selected `gov.pl <https://www.gov.pl>`_ threads and dedicated Telegram Channels.
+GitHub Actions have been used to define workflows for selected `gov.pl <https://www.gov.pl>`_ threads and dedicated Telegram Channels.
 Each workflow starts after midnight |CET| or |CEST| to get articles released on the previous day.